Have you ever partaken of an Indian or South Asian curry?

 The curcumin content of turmeric is only around 3% by weight – which is why most studies looking at turmeric’s health benefits use extracts that have been standardized to include large amounts of curcumin, usually at doses of 1 gram per day or even more.

-Turmeric 3D from Organnixx provides you one of the most “bioavailable” forms of turmeric due to its unique fermentation process; this means your body experiences the maximum benefits of the purest, most potent turmeric available!
+Turmeric 3D from Organixx provides you one of the most “bioavailable” forms of turmeric due to its unique fermentation process; this means your body experiences the maximum benefits of the purest, most potent turmeric available!

 - Spice Up Your Life With Turmeric